 Since 2011 I began travelling with a Bell & Howell Eyemo 35mm film camera shooting in different countries where I have lived for a time.
 More and more my memory and experience of works is coloured by the places and the people with whom I encountered them.
 Untitled (Eyemo rolls) is an ongoing project exploring temporary linkages between different places, times and people, inviting connections and blurring boundaries between disparate territories.
 The project is a way to think about entanglement and the cinema as a locality between places.

 The project is being built from short camera rolls ranging from 40 seconds to 1 min 20 seconds.
 These camera rolls fit onto the 100ft daylight spool of the Eyemo camera.
-Between December 2011 to January 2017 I have shot 128 rolls for this project.
+Since December 2011 when I started the project I have shot over 200 rolls for this project.
 Yet these rolls are designed only to be shown only in dialogue with works drawn from places i have lived interspersed with selected rolls from this project.
 Each work is drawn from a particular geography but also blurs the line between them.